|Town and parish council clerks|

 The Suffolk Local Code of Conduct applies to elected councillors and co-optees appointed to the county, borough, district, town and parish councils in Suffolk.

 It is intended to promote openness and transparency and to enable the public to have confidence that councillors act in the bona fide interests of their communities.

-Complaints against town or parish councillors in the Suffolk Coastal and Waveney District Council’s areas who may have breached the code of Conduct are dealt with by the respective Council’s Monitoring Officer:
+Complaints against town or parish councillors, who may have breached the code of Conduct, are dealt with by the council’s Monitoring Officer: